Do you need a license to be a general contractor in New Mexico?

 - $30 application fee and $6 certificate fee (both of these are refundable)

 - Self-addressed envelope large enough and with sufficient postage to return your application materials if your application is rejected.
-If your application is accepted, this envelope will be used to send your new license once it has been issued
+If your application is accepted, you’ll receive your new license in this envelope.

 New Mexico requires applications to be delivered by hand or mail.
 The address to submit your completed application is: PSI, 2820 Broadbent Pkwy NE, Suite E&F, Albuquerque, NM 87107.